signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_CH_RFC8108_IPv6.pcap -Csession_config/evs_16khz_13200bps_CH_RFC8108_IPv6_config -L -d0x40c00

-The first command line above uses dynamic session creation, analytics mode, and a 20 msec packet push rate.
+The first command line above uses dynamic session creation, analytics mode, and an -r20 argument (see [Real-Time Interval](#user-content-realtimeinterval) below) to specify a 20 msec packet push rate.
 The second command line uses static session creation, analytics mode, and a "fast as possible" push rate (i.e. no -rN value specified on the command line).
 Analytics mode is used in both cases because input pcap packet timestamps are incorrect.

 Below is a screen capture showing output for the second command line above, with RTP stream transitions highlighted: